GOVERNANCE

 As a Board, we are ultimately responsible for determining the Group’s risk appetite and its willingness to accept certain risks in pursuit of achieving the Group’s strategic objectives.
 The Board is also responsible for maintaining appropriate risk management and internal control systems.

-Further information regarding the Nominations and Remuneration Committee and its activities during 2024 is available in our 2024 Annual Report and Accounts found here.
+Further information regarding External Auditors, Risk Management Processes, Internal Controls, and the principal matters considered by the Audit and Risk Committee during 2024 is available in our 2024 Annual Report and Accounts found here.

-Click here for the Governance and Sustainability Committee terms of reference.
+Click here for the Audit and Risk Committee terms of reference.

 COMMITTEE MEMBERS, 2024

-The membership of the Nominations and Remuneration Committee is comprised of three members, all of whom are Independent Non-Executive Directors.
+The membership of the Audit and Risk Committee is comprised of three members, all of whom are Independent Non-Executive Directors.

-The Nominations and Remuneration Committee meets formally at least twice a year and otherwise as required.
+The Audit and Risk Committee meets formally at least four times a year and otherwise as required.

 OUR POLICIES